 Completed in September 2013, the first phase of the SFWMD land assessment was a review of fee-owned lands – approximately 750,000 acres in which the agency has full or shared ownership rights.

 The first phase of the land assessment process thoroughly analyzed each parcel of SFWMD fee-owned land to determine how its current use contributes to the agency's core mission of balancing and improving flood control, water quality, natural systems and water supply.
 Staff recommended that land uses remain in place for parcels that were determined to contribute fully to the core mission.
 To provide the most benefit to taxpayers, lands that were determined to not directly support the core mission were considered for alternative uses or recommended to the SFWMD Governing Board for possible surplus.

-The District is utilizing a variety of criteria to evaluate its lands, including:
+The District utilized a variety of criteria to evaluate its fee-owned lands, including:

 Analyzing statewide and SFWMD-specific geographic information system (GIS) mapping layers to identify each parcel's environmental value and its value related to water resource management